tung/ruggrogue/book/randomness.md

 This chapter serves as a high-level overview of RuggRogue's approach to generating and using random numbers.
 The biggest thing to take away from all of this is the focus on determinism by seeding PRNGs with the hashed combination of carefully selected input values.
-I've deliberately glossed over the nitty gritty of exactly how each random number is used to produce random outcomes: those details are better covered by other chapters.
+I've deliberately glossed over the nitty gritty details of exactly how each random number is used to produce random outcomes, which are better covered by other chapters.